-The Society for the Study of Midwestern Literature (SSML) is proud to announce the David D. Anderson Award for Outstanding Essay in Midwestern Literary Studies.
-Named for Professor David D. Anderson, a founder of SSML and prominent scholar of Midwestern literature, this new award will first be presented at the 2019 SSML Symposium.
-It recognizes a scholarly article that makes a substantial contribution to exploring ideas, authors, and places related to Midwestern literature.
-The awardee will win a $1,000 prize and give a plenary talk at the 2019 Symposium.
+The David D. Anderson Award for Outstanding Essay in Midwestern Literary Studies recognizes a scholarly article that makes a substantial contribution to exploring ideas, authors, and places related to Midwestern literature.
+The awardee wins a $1,000 prize and gives a plenary talk at the SSML Symposium.

-Eligibility: any critical essay of at least 3,000 words that was first published in 2018 in a peer-reviewed periodical or edited book collection.
+Any critical essay of at least 3,000 words that was first published in the previous year in a peer-reviewed periodical or edited book collection.
 Essays published in MidAmerica or Midwestern Miscellany are not eligible, although publications by SSML members in other peer-reviewed journals or edited collections may be nominated.

 Questions?
-Please contact the award coordinator Andy Oler at andy.oler [at] erau [dot] edu.
+Please contact award coordinator Andy Oler at andy.oler [at] erau [dot] edu.

 Dr. Terrion Williamson, associate professor of African American and African Studies at the University of Minnesota, served as guest judge.
 Dr. Williamson is founder and director of the Black Midwest Initiative and author of Scandalize My Name: Black Feminist Practice and the Making of Black Social Life (Fordham, 2017).
 Her writing has also appeared in Souls, Belt Magazine, and the Michigan Journal of Race and Law.
 The prize committee selected this shortlist from a diverse field of nominated articles studying drama, poetry, fiction, and nonfiction from all over the Midwest and from the 19th century to the 21st.
 The winner will be announced in February.